flagFounded: 1835, became known as ANZ in 1951

 account_balanceLender type: Major Bank

 ANZ is one of Australia’s four major banks and one of the top 50 banks in the world.
-They’ve been a leader in the home loan market for some time, in particular because of their success with mortgage brokers.
+It has been a leader in the home loan market for some time, in particular because of its success with mortgage brokers.

-ANZ focuses on the mass market so has low risk loans that suit most home buyers and investors while their Australia wide branch network gives easy access to customers that want to deal with someone face to face.
+ANZ focuses on the mass market so has low-risk loans that suit most homebuyers and investors, while its Australia-wide branch network gives easy access to customers who want to deal with someone face to face.

 - Guarantor loans for first home buyers